danbev/learning-v8/README.md

       PropertyAttributes attrs = DONT_ENUM,
       BuiltinFunctionId id = kInvalidBuiltinFunctionId) {

-We know know about Builtins::Name, so lets look at len which is one, what is this?
+We know about `Builtins::Name`, so lets look at len which is one, what is this?
 SimpleInstallFunction will call:

     Handle<JSFunction> fun =
       SimpleCreateFunction(base->GetIsolate(), function_name, call, len, adapt);

-len would be used if adapt was true but it is false in our case.
+`len` would be used if adapt was true but it is false in our case.
 This is what it would be used for if adapt was true:

     fun->shared()->set_internal_formal_parameter_count(len);

 I'm not exactly sure what adapt is referring to here.

-PropertyAttributes is not specified so it will get the default value of DONT_ENUM.
+PropertyAttributes is not specified so it will get the default value of `DONT_ENUM`.
-The last parameter which is of type BuiltinFunctionId is not specified either so the default value of kInvalidBuiltinFunctionId will be used.
+The last parameter which is of type BuiltinFunctionId is not specified either so the default value of `kInvalidBuiltinFunctionId` will be used.
 This is an enum defined in src/objects.h.

 So we have returned from SimpleInstallFunction and are back in